The Lumabelle webshop is now permanently closed, but you can still continue to visit the blog.

-ARE VEGETARIAN AND VEGAN PRODUCTS ONLY FOR PEOPLE WHO FOLLOW VEGAN DIETS?
+ARE VEGAN PRODUCTS ONLY FOR PEOPLE WHO FOLLOW VEGAN DIETS?

 Absolutely not!
 There are many benefits to choosing to buy vegetarian or vegan products – regardless of who you are or what you eat.
 You'll also be helping the environment out, as animal ingredients are extremely inefficient to produce and the system of farmed animals they come from is very taxing on the environment.